Ancient Celtic warfare

 Replicas of a Celtic warrior's garments.
 In the museum Kelten-Keller Rodheim-Bieber, Germany.

 Ancient Celtic warfare refers to the historical methods of warfare employed by various Celtic people and tribes from Classical antiquity through the Migration period.

 Unlike modern military systems, Celtic groups did not have a standardized regular military.
 Instead, their organization varied depending on clan groupings and social class within each tribe.

 Endemic warfare was a common and significant aspect of life in Celtic societies.
 However, the organizational structures of these tribes differed widely.
 Some had rigid hierarchies with ruling monarchies, while others operated with representational structures resembling republics.

-Over time, the expansionist policies of the Roman Empire led to the incorporation of many continental Celtic peoples into Roman rule, such as southern Britain.
-Resulting in the adoption of Roman culture by Gallic and Brittonic cultures.
-This led to the rise of hybrid cultures such as the Gallo-Roman and Romano-British during Late antiquity.
+Over time, the expansionist policies of the Roman Empire led to the incorporation of many Continental Celtic and some Insular Celtic peoples into Roman rule, such as peoples in Gaul and southern Britain.
+This resulted in the adoption of Roman culture by Gallic and Brittonic cultures.
+This led to the rise of hybrid cultures, such as the Gallo-Roman and Romano-British, during late antiquity.
 As a consequence, Celtic culture became predominantly confined to Insular Celtic peoples.

-While archaeological discoveries offer valuable insights into the material culture of the Celts, determining the precise nature of their ancient combat techniques remains a topic of speculation.
+While archaeological discoveries offer valuable insights into the material culture of the Celts, the precise nature of their ancient combat techniques remains a topic of speculation.

 Mythological

 Cú Chulainn in Battle, illustration by J. C. Leyendecker in T. W. Rolleston's Myths & Legends of the Celtic Race, 1911.
 An artist's depiction of Celtic Iron Age Chariot warfare in Gaelic Ireland, although archaeological evidence of chariots have not yet been found in Ireland.

-Celtic mythology is fractured as the mythologies of most of the continental Celtic peoples, such as the Gauls, Galatians and Celtiberians, did not survive the Roman conquests, with only remnants found within Greco-Roman sources and archaeology.
+Celtic mythology is fractured, as the mythologies of most of the continental Celtic peoples, such as the Gauls, Galatians and Celtiberians, did not survive the Roman conquests, with only remnants found within Greco-Roman sources and archaeology.
 Most surviving Celtic mythology belongs to the Insular Celtic peoples who were able to preserve their myths and traditions with oral lore.
 These were committed to writing in the medieval period by Christian scribes, some time after the pre-Christian era they are supposed to depict.
 Irish mythology has the largest written body of myths, followed by Welsh mythology.
-Other surviving examples being Cornish mythology, Breton mythology and Scottish mythology.
+Other surviving examples include Cornish mythology, Breton mythology and Scottish mythology.

 Champion warfare was an important common aspect of Celtic mythology, with examples in the Ulster cycle, the Fourth Branch of the Mabinogi and the Arthurian cycle.
 In the Táin Bó Cúailnge, chiefly the story of Ulaid hero Cú Chulainn, he defeats an entire army from Connacht one by one in single combat.

 This story describes combat centered on the use of the spear (gae) and javelin (gá-ín) with no mention of helmets or metal armor, which is consistent and in keeping with archaeological evidence.
 Chariots also played an important role in the warfare and culture of various Celtic groups, with chariot burials being an important and unifying aspect of Celtic cultures such as the Hallstatt culture, La Tène culture, Gallic and Brittonic cultures; no remains of these vehicles from the period have yet been discovered in Ireland.